azzajess/OSMC-LEDFX-WLED/README.md

 * You may of noticed that you will need to close and open LEDfx if you dont/want to use it.
 You can automate this process with various home automations like node-red, however I wont go into that here.
 Yet?

 NOTE: I did this out of order due to errors that i went back and installed to fix.
 So this is hopefully the correct order of installing LEDfx with a new version of Python.

 A video tutorial of this for windows is done by Gabriel Dahl (https://www.youtube.com/watch?v=6AiMSeULZ08&feature=youtu.be) However some of the commands are applicble to Linux

-alsa-tools will be used for figuring out what device number is which device....
-`sudo apt-get install alsa-tools`

-`aplay -l`
-`arecord -l`
-`alsamixer` (Note for aslsamixer in Putty you need to use the function keys which normally set to some other command.
-You have to go to Putty settings, Terminal, Keypad and select 'Xterm R6'.
-For me I had to set this everytime I opened Putty or created a new session.

 How this works!?
 Ok so im no expert.